 “There’s one common thread I’ve learned exists in trying to create uniformity: Use one system [software] of the same version – but be ready for cultures to always be different.”
 Conformity to uniform procedures “will be 50% at best by existing staff and not reach a 90% level until new faces replace old faces.”

 Stuart says some companies, in their effort to standardize and centralize maintenance procedures, end up making decisions based on short-term financial considerations that don’t fully take into account actual maintenance concerns.
 He cites one company he knows of that sent out a memo near the end of the year advising its shops to curtail spending in order to meet year-end goals.
-“Do not spend anything, postpone fixing trucks, don’t buy pencils, supplies, even toilet paper,” he says.
+“Do not spend anything, postpone fixing trucks, don’t buy pencils, supplies, even toilet paper,” he says the memo directed.

 “It’s like the old Fram filter commercial: ‘Pay me now or pay me later,’” Stuart says.